dionno/apidocs/source/includes/_countries.md

 }
 ```

-If you want to see the states/provinces of a country:
+This endpoint retrieves the states/provinces of a country.

 <span class="http-method http-get">GET</span> `/webapi/countries/[id]/states`